-Located on the west coast of the Macao peninsula, the Inner Harbour has many piers for loading and discharging cargo, plus Pier 14, which is for passengers using ferries licensed by the Maritime Administration.
+Located on the west coast of the Macao peninsula, the Inner Harbour has many piers for loading and discharging cargo, plus Pier 11A, the ferry terminal, used by passenger ferries licensed by the Maritime Administration.
 The South Sampan Pier between Piers 8 and 9 is used by crewmembers of ships berthed in the Inner Harbour who hold Macao ID Cards, or who are authorised to land and depart by the relevant Government authority, with prior notice to the Macao Customs Service.
 The Inner Harbour's approach channel is 45 metres wide, and its fairway is 55 metres wide and 3.5 metres deep.